netdata/netdata/health/notifications/hangouts/README.md

 # Send notifications to Google Hangouts

-[Google Hangouts](https://hangouts.google.com/) is cross-platform messaging app developed by Google.
+[Google Hangouts](https://hangouts.google.com/) is a cross-platform messaging app developed by Google.
 You can configure Netdata to send alarm notifications to a Hangouts room in order to stay aware of possible health or performance issues on your nodes.
 Here's an example of the notification in action: